 Black and red currant flavonol quercetin has been shown to increase the effectiveness of both Adriamycin (doxorubicin) and Taxol (paclitaxel) chemotherapy in multidrug resistant ER+/PR+ breast cancer cells, in part by eliminating cancer stem cells.
 In addition, quercetin has been reported to increase the sensitivity of ER+/PR+ cells to 5-fluorouracil (5-FU), thereby increasing its treatment effects.
 Quercetin has also been found to inhibit the migration and adhesion of triple negative (ER-/PR-/HER2-) breast cancer cells and to significantly inhibit tumor progression in a mouse model of triple negative breast cancer.
 Finally, quercetin also acts as an iron chelator, which can help reduce iron's breast cancer-promoting effects in some women.

 Red currants are a very good source of resveratrol, which has been shown to increase the cytotoxic effects of radiation treatment and the chemotherapy drugs Adriamycin and Taxol against breast cancer.
-Resveratrol also can inhibit aromatase (the synthesis of estrogen from androgens within the body), which is important for reducing growth-stimulatory effects in estrogen-dependent (ER+) breast cancer.
-In fact, resveratrol has been shown to strengthen the treatment effects of aromatase inhibitors.
+Resveratrol has also been reported to potentiate tamoxifen treatment and to inhibit aromatase (the synthesis of estrogen from androgens within the body), thereby strengthening the treatment effects of aromatase inhibitors.

 Resveratrol has also been reported to inhibit lung metastasis in a mouse model of triple negative breast cancer.
 In addition, resveratrol has been demonstrated to help protect against cisplatin-induced ovarian and uterine damage.